(C) 2012, G. Forrest Cook

-This amplifier is a push-pull design which features a pair of 6AQ5 beam power tubes driven by a 6J6 dual triode, all of which are 7 pin miniature tubes.
+This spiffy little amplifier uses a push-pull design featuring a pair of 6AQ5 beam power tubes driven by a 6J6 dual triode, all of which are 7 pin miniature tubes.
 It is the amp that I designed after my popular Squirrel Monkey one-tube amp.
 The only thing this amp has in common with the Squirrel Monkey amp is the choice of an electrical wiring box for the chassis and a monkey in the name.
 The 6AQ5 output tubes were commonly used for single ended audio output amplifiers in radios and televisions, they are plentiful and inexpensive on the surplus market.

 The 6J6 dual triode is ideally suited for use as a long-tailed pair phase inverter since the two cathodes are tied together internally.
 The preamp and tone control recovery amps use a common 12AU7 dual triode, higher gain 12AT7 and 12AX7 tubes can be substituted for the 12AU7 if more gain is desired.
 The 12AU7 produces a cleaner and softer sound than the higher gain tubes.
 If one wishes to build the amp entirely with 7 pin tubes, two common 6C4 triodes can be substituted for the 12AU7.
 Another combination of 7 pin tubes that should work nicely would be to use a higher gain 6AV6 triode for the preamp stage and a lower gain 6C4 triode for the tone recovery amp.
 6AV6 tubes tend to be microphonic, so you may need to hand-select a quiet tube.